Tips for using sd2iec

 Bonus download

 Here is a pack of files that you can directly put into your sd2iec device’s SD card and you’re off with the above mentioned things.
-These files are SJLOAD (!), CBM FileBrowser C64 (fb64) and DOS Wedge loader for different device numbers and renamed (WEDGEn).
+These files are SJLOAD (!), CBM FileBrowser C64 (fb64) and DOS Wedge loader for different device numbers (WEDGEn, n=device ID).
 The same files are also included in .d64 disk image.
 For DOS Wedge you will need the file DOS 5.1 from 1541 Demo Disk.
 I did not include it because it is copyrighted piece of software.

 Bonus pack (zip, 6 kb)